niconaut/Personal-Project-LoL/README.md

 #### Damage Taken vs. Damage Dealt

 Lastly, I wanted to look at my own playing abilities and see how I performed each game.
 I chose to look into  "Damage I dealt (blue)" vs "Damage I took (red)", and my results were…less than satisfactory.
 As seen in the graphic below I almost always took more damage than I dealt.
-Luckily, that appears to have little effect on the outcome of the game.
-This reinforces the idea that damage does not determine the outcome.
-A possible explanation to this outcome is I tend to play characters that are meant to protect my teammates, so my goal is to take the damage directed at them.
+Luckily, that appears to have little effect on if I won the game.
+This reinforces the idea that using damage as a predictor of the outcome is inconsistent.
+A possible explanation to this outcome, is I tend to play characters that are meant to protect my teammates, so my goal is to take the damage directed at them.
 Therefore, despite my poor ratio, we can still win the game.

 <img src="images/damage_taken_vs_dealt.png" alt="dmgVtaken" width="100%" height="100%"/>